LukasWoelfinger/RancherDesktopLovesDocker4Win/readme.md

 The overall setup will take place in following steps.

 1. Ensure prerequirements for Rancher Desktop are installed
-1. Install Rancher Desktop
+2. Install Rancher Desktop
-1. Install Docker daemon for Windows containers
+3. Install Docker daemon for Windows containers
-1. Install Docker Compose plugin
+4. Install Docker Compose plugin

-### Import PowerShell support methods {#import-module}
+### Import PowerShell support methods <a id="import-module"/>

 To simplify the setup there are several supporters in side the "Install-DockerdWin" PowerShell module.
 For using it

 1. Open a _Windows_ PowerShell instance with elevated permissions.
-1. Execute
+2. Execute

 ```powershell
 Import-Module '.\Install-DockerdWin.psm1'
 ```

-1. All following commands have to be performed within this instance of PowerShell.
+3. All following commands have to be performed within this instance of PowerShell.

-### Ensure prerequirements for Rancher Desktop are installed {#prerequirements}
+### Ensure prerequirements for Rancher Desktop are installed <a id="prerequirements"/>

 As mentioned in [Rancher Desktop documentation](https://docs.rancherdesktop.io/getting-started/installation#windows) the vitualization capabilites and Windows Subsystem for Linux needs to be in place.
 Since we will install Docker daemon for Windows later we also need Container services enabled.